Takeno Jō'ō

-In Kyoto city, chanoyu (the Japanese tea ceremony) had suddenly risen in prominence, and Jōō became interested in developing a style that was suited to the people's customs in Sakai rather than Kyoto.
-Sanjōnishi and his renga circle were influential in this development, as was the Zen training that Jōō underwent.
+In Kyoto city, chanoyu (the Japanese tea ceremony) had suddenly risen in prominence, and Jō'ō became interested in developing a style that was suited to the people's customs in Sakai rather than Kyoto.
+Sanjōnishi and his renga circle were influential in this development, as was the Zen training that Jō'ō underwent.

 Two of his important chanoyu pupils in Sakai were the wealthy merchant Imai Sōkyū, who was married to his daughter, and Sen no Rikyū.
 Eventually he became reputed as the foremost chanoyu master in Sakai.

 When he died in 1555, his legitimate son, Takeno Shingorō (a.k.a.
 Takeno Sōga 武野宗瓦; 1550–1614), was a mere six years old.
 Shingorō inherited his father's fabulous estate, and in time he too became known as a tea master.
 Imai Sōkyū acted as his guardian.